ElManouche/Personal-PWA/README.md

 It is forked from ElManouche's open source personal PWA template.
 This is a fully working Progressive Web App for a one page website.

-View working demo under https://sncl.ch
+View working implementation under https://sncl.ch

 ## Key features:
 - Mobile first responsive design